TheAlchemist82/Vidura-ShriTech/README.md

 # Theory

-A Convolutional neural network is the best kind of neural netowrk for image processing.
+A Convolutional neural network is the best kind of neural network for image processing.
 They comprise of 3 main layers

 1. **Convolutional Layer**: The convolutional layer is the core building block of a CNN, and it is where the majority of computation occurs.
 It requires a few components, which are input data, a filter, and a feature map.